nais/doc/docs/auth/entra-id/README.md

 Your application code must verify inbound requests by validating the included tokens.

-:dart: Learn how to [secure your API using Entra ID](how-to/secure.md)
+:dart: Learn how to [secure your API with Entra ID](how-to/secure.md)

 ## Consume an API